30 of the Best Things To Do in Tokyo For an Unforgettable Experience in 2025

 shimokitazawa

 While it may not be the first thing that comes to mind when you think about shopping in Tokyo, thrift shopping is gaining popularity amongst an environmentally-conscious younger crowd.
-There are several areas that are good for finding second-hand clothing, and trendy Shimokitazawa is one of the areas with the highest concentration of vintage clothing shops and you will be able to find just about anything you are looking for.
+There are several areas that are good for finding second-hand clothing, like the trendy Shimokitazawa and nostalgic Koenji.
+These areas have the highest concentration of vintage clothing shops where you can find just about anything you are looking for.
 Make it a nice afternoon out with lunch in one of the area’s many modern cafes.

 Nearest station: Shimokitazawa Station

-22. See the Emperor’s Quarters at the Imperial Palace
+22. View the Emperor’s Quarters at the Imperial Palace

 Imperial Palace

-While the Emperor’s residence itself is private, a large part of the grounds that belong to the Imperial Palace, is accessible to the public.
-Many tourists first go to the Imperial Palace Plaza with its characteristic Megane Bridge (“eyeglasses bridge”) for pictures and then take a walk around the evergreen Imperial East Gardens.
-This is also a great place to go running as there is a nice course around the palace.
-You can always grab food at one of the many restaurants near Tokyo Station.
+While the Emperor’s residence remains private, a significant part of the Imperial Palace grounds is open to the public.
+Many visitors start at the Imperial Palace Plaza, famous for its picturesque Megane Bridge (“Eyeglasses Bridge”), to snap some photos before strolling through the lush, evergreen Imperial East Gardens.
+The area is also a popular spot for runners, thanks to the scenic course that circles the palace.
+After exploring, you can grab a bite at one of the many restaurants near Tokyo Station.

 Nearest station: Nijubashimae Station